EugTech/Open-Eugene/docs/moz-blog-post.md

 # MozFest leads to Open Eugene Festival

-I was privileged to attend MozFest in London in October 2018.
+I was grateful to attend MozFest in London in October 2018.
 I’m no stranger to conferences.
 CES, OSCON, Build, NOMCON, Maker Faires, I’ve seen a few.
-To few to mention.
+Too few to mention.
 Hackathons are my favorite, or were until I encountered MozFest.
 Most conferences you go for the speakers, the swag, the talks.
 At MozFest you go for the people, the projects and the community.

 ![Folks posing for a group shot at MozFest](https://cdn-images-1.medium.com/max/2400/1*AjYufUtbZJFvP7hs0EpZNg.png)*Folks posing for a group shot at MozFest*